 Yusuf Omar, from Hashtag Our Stories, looks at explainer journalism and creating stories through user-generated content.

-Marco Panzetti, a documentary photographer from Italy, discusses personal responsibility and adapting your journalism.
+Italian photographer, Marco Panzetti, discusses personal responsibility and adapting your journalism.

 Waad Al Kateab from Syria, who filmed from a Covid-19 ward in a UK hospital, looks at safety and moving beyond scare stories.